-Members of your diabetes care team — doctor, diabetes nurse educator and dietitian, for example — will help you learn the basics of diabetes care and offer support and encouragement along the way.
+Members of your diabetes care team — doctor or primary care provider, diabetes nurse educator, and dietitian, for example — can help you learn the basics of diabetes care and offer support along the way.
 But it's up to you to manage your condition.
-After all, no one has a greater stake in your health than you.

 Like diabetes, high blood pressure can damage your blood vessels.
 High cholesterol is a concern, too, since the damage is often worse and more rapid when you have diabetes.
 When these conditions team up, they can lead to a heart attack, stroke or other life-threatening conditions.

-Eating healthy foods and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
+Eating a healthy, reduced-fat diet and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
 Your doctor may also recommend taking prescription medication, if necessary.

 - Flu vaccine.
 A yearly flu vaccine can help you stay healthy during flu season as well as prevent serious complications from the flu.

 - Other vaccines.
-Stay up to date with your tetanus shot and its 10-year boosters.
-Depending on the circumstances, your doctor may recommend other vaccines as well.
+Stay up to date with your tetanus shot (usually given every 10 years).
+Your doctor may recommend other vaccines as well.

 Diabetes may leave you prone to gum infections.
-Brush your teeth at least twice a day, floss your teeth once a day, and schedule dental exams at least twice a year.
-Consult your dentist right away if your gums bleed or look red or swollen.
+Brush your teeth at least twice a day with a fluoride toothpaste, floss your teeth once a day and schedule dental exams at least twice a year.
+Call your dentist if your gums bleed or look red or swollen.

 - Dry your feet gently, especially between the toes.

-- Check your feet every day for blisters, cuts, sores, redness or swelling.
+- Check your feet daily for calluses, blisters, sores, redness or swelling.

 - Consult your doctor if you have a sore or other foot problem that doesn't start to heal within a few days.
 If you have a foot ulcer — an open sore — see your doctor right away.